1GORDON/GORDON-TINYEFUZA-PORTFOLIO/README.md

 ### Setup

-- Clone this repository to your desired folder: https://github.com/1GORDON/GraphAPI-DabbleLabs.git
+- Clone this repository to your desired folder: https://github.com/1GORDON/GORDON-TINYEFUZA-PORTFOLIO.git

 ### Install

 Install this project with:

-- cd GraphAPI-DabbleLabs
+- cd GORDON-TINYEFUZA-PORTFOLIO/backend_sanity
 - npm install

 ### Usage

 To run the project, execute the following command:

-- npm start
+- npm run dev

 ### Perform Queries